campbell17/campbell17-v2/journal/draft-untitled.md

 Let's have some fun.
 "Caution rarely leads to awesome." (- John August, Inneresting 05/18/23)

+- Story trumps all - a good story can elevate bad writing, but not the other way around.
 - Start with the end in mind: What do you want the outcome of your story to be?
 - Lead with action (ABDCE: Action, Background, Development, Climax, Ending - Alice Adams, via Anne Lamott)
 - “But, therefore”